Draghi hails "solid" growth as ECB keeps policy on hold

 While U.S. 10-year yields US10YT=RR hit 3 percent this month for the first time since 2014, German yields DE10YT=RR — now around 0.61 percent — have barely edged up this year, suggesting that any ECB normalization will be extremely slow.

 A stronger euro would cap inflation, a headache for the ECB.
-Inflation is already set to miss its target of near 2 percent, the central bank’s sole policy objective, for years to come.
+Inflation is already set to miss the target, the central bank’s sole policy objective, for years to come.

 Euro zone inflation is so weak that even after the creation of 9 million jobs since early 2013, measures of underlying price growth that strip out energy and food are barely rising.

-The impact of the euro’s strength has been relatively so far, however.
+The impact of the euro’s strength has been limited so far, however.
 The currency is up 1.5 percent against the dollar this year and just 0.3 percent higher on a trade-weighted basis.

 Even if the currency impact were to bite, the ECB has little scope to extend purchases much longer, suggesting it will take an extremely cautious approach to normalizing policy, even if it risks erring on the side of caution and moving too late.